michaelgrosner/tribeca/README.md

 ### XMR miner

-Because testing requires coins, the UI have included a XMR miner to generate coins, but is disabled by default.
+Because testing requires coins (or patience), the UI have included a XMR miner to generate coins, but is disabled by default.

 Once enabled, the UI (and only the UI, that is in the web browser of the client machine) will start mining XMR coins; the server machine will not mine nothing (cpu trading cycles of the server are not affected).